Triple X syndrome

 - Poor self-esteem

-- Need for additional assistance with learning, activities of daily living, school or work
+- Need for additional support or assistance with learning, activities of daily living, school or work

-Because many girls with triple X syndrome are healthy and have a normal appearance, they may remain undiagnosed all their lives, or the diagnosis may be discovered while checking other issues.
-Triple X syndrome can be confirmed by genetic testing — chromosome analysis using a blood sample.
+Because many girls and women with triple X syndrome are healthy and show no outward signs of the condition, they may remain undiagnosed all their lives, or the diagnosis may be discovered while checking other issues.
+Triple X syndrome may also be discovered during prenatal testing to identify other genetic disorders.

 The chromosome error that causes triple X syndrome can't be repaired, so the syndrome itself has no cure.
 Treatment is based on symptoms and needs.
 Options that may be helpful include:

 - Periodic screenings.
-Your daughter's doctor may recommend periodic screenings throughout childhood.
-If any developmental delays, learning disabilities or health problems occur, she can then receive prompt treatment.
+The health care provider may recommend periodic screenings throughout childhood and into adulthood.
+If any developmental delays, learning disabilities or health problems occur, prompt treatment can be provided.

 - Early intervention services.
 These services may include speech, occupational, physical or developmental therapy, starting in the early months of life or as soon as needs are identified.

 - Educational assistance.
-If your daughter has a learning disability, she can receive educational help to learn techniques and strategies to be successful in school and daily life.
+If your child has a learning disability, educational help to learn techniques and strategies to be successful in school and daily life can be provided.

 - Supportive environment and counseling.
-Girls with triple X syndrome may be more prone to anxiety, as well as behavior and emotional problems.
-So make sure your daughter has a supportive environment.
-And psychological counseling may help teach you and your family how to demonstrate love and encouragement, and discourage behaviors that might negatively impact learning and social functioning.
+Girls and women with triple X syndrome may be more prone to anxiety, as well as behavioral and emotional problems.
+So make sure your child has a supportive environment.
+Psychological counseling may help teach you and your family how to demonstrate love and encouragement and discourage behaviors that might negatively impact learning and social functioning.

 - Assistance and support in daily functioning.
-If your daughter has developmental delays, this assistance and support may include help with activities of daily living, social opportunities and employment.
+If your child has problems that impact daily functioning, this assistance and support may include help with activities of daily living, social opportunities and employment.

 Preparing for an appointment

-Here's some information to help you get ready for your appointment, and what you might expect from your doctor.
-Preparing ahead of time can help you make the most of your time with the doctor.
+Here's some information to help you get ready for your appointment, and what you might expect from your health care provider.
 You may want to bring a family member or friend to the appointment for support and to help you remember information.

 What you can do